 Care planning has been successfully delivered in primary care in Islington for more than five years.
 Evaluations have demonstrated significant increases in both reach, perceived quality of care plans, and confidence of practice staff with care planning.
 In light of the growth seen in care-planning provision across Islington, the CCG wants to ensure the quality of care plans is maintained, and that care planning is targeted effectively at those patients who would most benefit from the process.

-The questionnaire results and care-plan samples will help CCG leads ensure practices are providing quality person-centred care plans and identify particular areas with which practices require specific support.
+The questionnaire results and care-plan samples will help CCG leads ensure practices are providing quality person-centered care plans and identify particular areas with which practices require specific support.

 Please note: Patients with multiple co-morbidities should not be required to have consultations for each of their conditions, but rather a single hollistic care plan review of all conditions.